MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 Are you one of the developers who quake at thread safety?
 Or perhaps, despite learning attempts, you never really "got" how to do it properly?
 This is the article for you.
 Today I am here to set the record straight on thread safety.

+## Quick Shout-out to Herb Sutter

+A lot of what I know about thread safety in C++ comes from a presentation by Herb Sutter called "atomic<> Weapons: The C++ Memory Model and Modern Hardware" \[1\].
+The presentation is a wealth of information explained in a digestible and practical manner.
+A great watch, although it is three hours long.
+I present this article as an explanation which may be quicker to consume.

 ## Do You Really Know Thread Safety?

 I consider thread safety to be one of the most misunderstood topics in C++, for two reasons: